Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

 !!! info

     akmenu-next is a frontend for nds-bootstrap based on a fork of akmenu4.
 It supports cheats along with support for Acekard themes.
+    For controls such as soft-reset and quitting games, please see [nds-bootstrap controls](https://wiki.ds-homebrew.com/nds-bootstrap/controls)

 ### Setup Guide: